12 Must-Have Remote Work Tools For Productive Work

 In our State of Collaboration report, we found that 57% of Gen Zers, 50% of Millennials, and even 46% of Gen Xers work from home at least once a week.
 And one in four office workers claim to work from home half of the time, if not more.

-As remote work grows in popularity, the need for remote work tools becomes more apparent.
-How can your team maintain communication, manage projects effectively, and share work quickly when each staffer is located in a different timezone?
+But, with remote work comes a need for better tools.
+How can your team maintain easy and effective communication, manage projects better, and quickly share work when each staffer is in a different timezone?

-In this article, we’ll take a look at 12 must-have tools for remote work.
-Our list includes communication apps, project management solutions, file sharing tools, and more.
+In this article, we’ll look at 12 must-have tools for remote work.
+Our list includes communication apps, including Zight’s screen recorder and screenshot app for fast communication, project management solutions, file-sharing tools, and more.

 We have a lot of software goodness to get to so let’s get started!